Missouri Licensing Requirements for Audiology and Speech-Language Pathology

 Missouri does not currently regulate telepractice.
 For information on states that do regulate telepractice, visit State Telepractice Requirements.

-Advisory Commission for Speech-Language Pathologists and Audiologists
+Board of Registration for the Healing Arts, Advisory Commission for Speech-Language Pathologists and Audiologists

 For further information on laws and regulations for speech-language pathologists and audiologist, please visit these websites: